-Spring (3) McGovern.
+Spring (3) Brown.
+Graded Pass/Fail.

-This research seminar, which is the second part of the required introductory sequence in American Studies, helps students gain tools for research in three categories: theory, ap-proaches to content, and practices, procedures and vocabularies within and between disci-plines.
+This research seminar, which is the second part of the required introductory sequence in American Studies, helps students gain tools for research in three categories: theory, approaches to content, and practices, procedures and vocabularies within and between disciplines.
 Students will encounter and discuss exemplary texts particularly rich in method.
-Students will be expected to produce a paper that will comprise an important element of either the master's thesis or (in the case of PhD-only students) of a comprehensive exam field or possible dissertation topic.
-This seminar is graded on a P/F basis.
+Students will be expected to produce a paper that will comprise an important element of either the master's thesis or (in the case of Ph.D.-only students) of a comprehensive exam field or possible dissertation topic.